dasiths/dasiths.github.io/_posts/2025-04-02-vibe-coding-breadcrumbs.md

 The Breadcrumb Protocol implements these themes through a simple yet powerful concept: a shared scratch pad that allows both the developer and AI to align their vision at all times.
 Each development task gets its own "breadcrumb" file - a single source of truth that tracks progress from requirements through implementation.

-> The protocol is called [`Breadcrumb Protocol`](https://github.com/dasiths/VibeCodingBreadcrumbDemo) and is hosted on GitHub.
+> This approach is called [`Breadcrumb Protocol`](https://github.com/dasiths/VibeCodingBreadcrumbDemo) and is hosted on GitHub.

 <a href="https://github.com/dasiths/VibeCodingBreadcrumbDemo"><img src="/assets/images/breadcrumb-protocol.png" alt="Breadcrumb Protocol" width="200"/></a>